 Seychelles works best when:

-• The business is simple and well-documented
+- The business is easy to understand and well-documented

-• Banking expectations are realistic
+- Banking expectations are realistic

-• The owner wants low annual costs without extreme opacity
+- The owner wants low annual costs without extreme opacity

 3. Nevis